Skip to main content

 Configure Scale Governance

-• The Performance Results Scale is set by Annual Term
+• The Performance Results Scale is set by Annual Term.

 • Once assessment data is entered, the scale for that annual term is locked to protect reporting integrity